Sierra Leone: Risk Assessment

 Business Climate Rating

-- Significant mineral resources (iron, diamonds, rutile, gold)
+- Significant mining resources (iron, diamonds, rutile, gold)

 - Coffee, rice and cocoa production